 As with any injection procedure, there is a small risk of bacterial infection (not associated with the product) and nerve damage.
 If you experience severe pain, bleeding, or swelling at your injection site, or experience symptoms like fever, nausea, dizziness, or vomiting, seek emergency medical care right away.

-A torn meniscus can cause intense pain, limping, and eventually, even osteoarthritis, which can dampen your enjoyment of life's pleasures and adventures.
+A torn meniscus can cause intense pain, limping, and eventually, even osteoarthritis, which can dampen your enjoyment of life’s pleasures and adventures.
 Stem cell injection therapy may be able to help repair your tear, and reduce or eliminate your pain.
-To speak with a compassionate, highly trained stem cell injection specialist in Newton, MA, call (617) 315-2908 or contact us online.
+To speak with a compassionate, highly trained stem cell injection specialist in Newton today, call (617) 315-2908 or contact us online.